 In the late 1990s Noel Pearson broke through a taboo by speaking openly about the damage alcohol, drugs and welfare dependency were doing to his people.
 Working closely with the Cape York communities, and with an emphasis on the solid education of the young, he has pioneered an experiment aimed at finding a new way for his people: full engagement in the globalised economy without the surrender of cultural identity.
 In recent years he has turned his attention to the vital but still unresolved question of Indigenous constitutional recognition.

-Noel will be joined by Professor Megan Davis, a distinguished member of the younger generation of Indigenous leaders.
+Noel was joined by Professor Megan Davis, a distinguished member of the younger generation of Indigenous leaders.
 As a professor of constitutional law, a member of a key United Nations Indigenous forum and a member of both the Expert Panel on Constitutional Recognition and then the Referendum Council, Megan has written a series of complex and powerful essays on the challenges facing Indigenous women, the struggles of her people for both self-determination and meaningful constitutional recognition, and the hopes invested in the Uluru Statement from the Heart.

-You are invited to join us in a conversation with two of our most exciting public intellectuals, on a question that will help determine Australia’s future—the relations between its Indigenous and non-Indigenous peoples.
+This was a conversation with two of our most exciting public intellectuals, on a question that will help determine Australia’s future—the relations between its Indigenous and non-Indigenous peoples.

 Noel Pearson comes from the Guugu Yimidhirr community of Hope Vale on south eastern Cape York Peninsula.
 Mr Pearson is a lawyer, and Founder and Director of Strategy of the Cape York Partnership.
 Mr Pearson also co-founded the Cape York Land Council, and helped to establish Apunipima Health Council, Balkanu Cape York Development Corporation and Indigenous Enterprise Partnerships.
 Mr Pearson served as a member of the Expert Panel on Constitutional Recognition of Indigenous Australians and the Referendum Council.